 That’s amazing and must feel so empowering.

 Yeah, it was.
 One of the most powerful moments for me was bringing my mom and dad to set.
 I was born in the Bronx but my parents are Dominican.
 My mom is a hairstylist and owns a salon and has owned one for over thirty years.
-Her first salon was actually in the Heights, a block away from where we shot all summer.
-When she arrived to visit me on set, none of us knew there was a schedule change and somehow it ended up being the rehearsal inside of the character Daniella’s salon.
+Her first one was actually in the Heights, a block away from where we shot all summer.
+When she arrived to visit me on set, none of us knew there was a schedule change and somehow it ended up being the rehearsal inside of [the character] Daniella’s salon.
 It was such a full-circle moment; the fact that she was there, on the same day we shot the salon scene, was meant to be.
-She looked inside the salon and said “this looks like my salon!”
-[Laughs] There are so many moments like that that made me feel reflected and the stories feel universal, but the people that really from the communities will love it.
+She looked inside and said “this looks like my salon!”
+[Laughs] There are so many moments like that that made me feel reflected and the stories feel universal, but the people that are really from the communities will love it.
 There’s truth at the heart of the story.
 When you have people that care about reflecting what’s true, it comes through on-screen.